mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Cloud/CloudFunctions/index.md

 ### Cloud Status

+Indicates whether your cloud functions are on or off.

 ### Document Root

+The document root of your localhost, which will be saved to and loaded from the cloud

 ### Database

+The database associated with your localhost (optional).

 ---

 ### Save to Cloud

-After you log into Dropbox and choose your settings you can save and load your hosts using the functionality in the hosts table.
-More information on your host cloud functions can be found [here](../Hosts/Cloud).
+After you log into Dropbox and choose your settings you can save your host data to the cloud.
+Press 'Save to cloud' to begin the process.

 ### Load from Cloud